ENTC18/getting-started/README.md

 ## *Interacting with the Platform*

-After successful completion of the above steps now you can open the `Git Bash` the CLI, inside any directory(folder) in your PC by right clicking on a free area and selecting the `Git Bash Here`.
+After successful completion of the above steps now you can open the `Git Bash` the CLI for handling GitHub workflow, inside any directory(folder) in your PC by right clicking on a free area and selecting the `Git Bash Here`.
 As shown in the figure.

 <p align="center">
 <a href="https://github.com/orgs/ENTC18/people/">